Installment Loans

 Taking out an installment loan means that you are borrowing a specific sum of money, usually somewhere between $2,000 and $10,000, which must be repaid over a set period of time (such as a few months or a few years) and at a set frequency (for example, weekly, or monthly).

-Check out our video on Personal Loans to understand the different types of personal loans available, including installment loans, and how to pick the right solution for your situation.
+Check out our video on Personal Loans to understand the different types of loans available, including installment loans, and how to pick the right solution for your situation.
 Different loans serve different purposes and come with different terms, so it is very important to compare your options.

 What are Installment Loans Used for?